-We argue that strengthening public legitimacy through philanthropic donations is a strategic approach that KMT-connected firms use to hedge against the transitional risk, as the opposition party is likely to treat firms with public legitimacy more leniently.
-To validate this "transitional risk hedging" mechanism, we evaluate several underlying assumptions and the subsequent effectiveness of this strategy.
+We argue that strengthening public legitimacy through philanthropic donations is a strategic approach that KMT-connected firms used to hedge against transitional risk, as the opposition party was likely to treat firms with public legitimacy more leniently.
+To validate this transitional risk-hedging mechanism, we tested three underlying assumptions of this strategy.

-Assumption 1: Stability of Political Ties.
+Assumption 1: Stability of political ties.
 We argue that it is difficult to alter political connections in the short term.
-Therefore, between the Sunflower Movement and the 2016 government change, KMT-connected firms were unlikely to sever ties with the KMT or forge new ones with the DPP.
-To examine these dynamics, we conducted a complementary log-log failure analysis to estimate the hazard ratios for two events: (1) KMT-connected firms reducing their KMT ties, and (2) these firms increasing their DPP ties, with the results presented in Table 5.
-First, using Model 1, we assessed the impact of the Sunflower Movement on the KMT ties of these firms.
-The analysis shows no significant likelihood of these firms severing KMT ties post-movement compared to pre-movement, with a one-sided test rejecting the null hypothesis that KMT-connected firms would become more likely to cut their connections (p-value = 0.019).
-In Model 2, we evaluated the movement's effect on DPP ties.
-Results show that KMT-connected firms were 71.84 percent less likely to form new DPP connections in the post-movement period (p-value = 0.037).
+Therefore, between the 2014 Sunflower Movement and the 2016 government change, KMT-connected firms were unlikely to sever ties with the KMT or forge new ones with the DPP.
+To examine these dynamics, we conducted a complementary log-log failure analysis to estimate the hazard ratios for two events-KMT-connected firms reducing their KMT ties and these firms increasing their DPP ties-and present the results in Online Appendix Table A4-1.
+We assessed the impact of the Sunflower